Full dress uniform: Indonesia

 Each uniform category is worn for different purposes and for certain occasions.
 The "PDU I" and "PDU IA" are regarded as "full dress uniforms" which are worn for formal state occasions and when attending ceremonial events of high significance.
 The headdress worn for this uniform is a peaked cap for men and a crusher cap for women, and for officers from special forces, as well as the Military Police, may wear their respective berets.
 MPs are also entitled to helmets when in full dress.
 When wearing the Mess dress uniform, no headdress is worn.

 The "PDU III" uniform is worn during receptions and/or during the welcoming ceremony of a visiting high ranking foreign guest (head of state or head of government).
 While the "PDU IV" uniform is worn for occasions such as: Change of Command ceremonies, attending a passing out parade, and worn by military judges in the court.
 The mess dress uniform is basically the same for the three branches of the armed forces.

-For male Indonesian Navy officers wearing the full dress uniform ("PDUs" I and IA), will always carry his dress sabre wherever he goes, female personnel and officers in the other hand would carry her issued dress uniform purse except for those in command posts which are also entitled to sabres.
-Enlisted ratings of the Indonesian Navy (except those in the Marine Corps and Denjaka, which wears the purple beret and special forces operators of KOPASKA that wear the maroon beret) wear Japanese style dixie caps with the full dress, until 2021 the US design was worn.
-The new styled cap is modeled after the Japanese custom in the Maritime Self-Defense Force, in turn the design used by many European navies.
+For male Indonesian Navy officers wearing the full dress uniform ("PDUs" I and IA), will always carry his dress sabre wherever he goes.
+Female personnel and officers carry a dress uniform purse, except for those in command posts which are also entitled to sabres.
+Enlisted ratings of the Indonesian Navy wear Japanese style dixie caps with the full dress.
+Until 2021, the US design was worn.
+The new styled cap is modeled after the Japanese custom in the Maritime Self-Defense Force, the design used by many European navies.
+Those in the Marine Corps and Denjaka wear a purple beret.
+Special forces operators of KOPASKA wear a maroon beret.

 For ceremonial parades, a variant known as Pakaian Dinas Parade (PDP, Parade Full Dress) is worn by parade commanders.
-However PDP can also be a variant of the combat dress uniform pattern.
+PDP can also be a variant of the combat dress uniform pattern.
 The parade commander wears a M1 or PASGT helmet instead of the normal peaked cap.